 Luxembourg is famous for its solid economy, high living standard, and one of the highest salaries in Europe.
 In terms of material living conditions and financial satisfaction, Luxembourg is outperforming the whole European Union.
 While the average index of this bloc is 6.5, the Grand Duchy's index is 6.9.

-In terms of amount, Luxembourg's average salary ranks first among European countries.
+In terms of amount, Luxembourg's average salary ranks first among European countries (According to Eurostat).

 However, it is just as important to consider the data on the median salary in Luxembourg.
 In this regard, the Grand Duchy is also peerless.

 According to Eurostat, Luxembourgers are the richest people in the European Union.
 The median income in the Grand Duchy is 42,482 euros per year net or 3,540 euros per month.
 This is almost twice as much as the EU average salary of 18,372 euros per year (1,531 euros per month).